Cisco-UKI-DevX/Network-Telemetry-Lab-Guide/README.md

 ### Step 3 - Configure IOS-XE device for streaming telemetry and verify

-Configuration of telemetry on IOS-XE can be done either by tradition CLI with the "telemetry ietf subscription" commands, or programmatically with XML.
+Configuration of telemetry on IOS-XE can be done either by tradition CLI with the `telemetry ietf subscription` commands, or programmatically with XML.
 In this guide we'll use the traditional CLI to configure a couple of models which are available on the device.

-Please note the receiver ip address will depend on the IP address of your device, as in this guide we're connected to the sandbox via a VPN we can find our IP address from the anyconnect statistics menu, alternatively if you're using the DevBox the IP address will be shown from within your sandbox environment.
+Please note the receiver IP address will depend on the IP address of your device, as in this guide we're connected to the sandbox via a VPN we can find our IP address from the anyconnect statistics menu, alternatively if you're using the DevBox the IP address will be shown from within your sandbox environment.

 ![](https://github.com/sttrayno/Network-Telemetry-Lab-Guide/blob/master/images/ip-check.gif?raw=true)